canonical/kafka-operator/docs/how-to/h-cluster-migration/h-cluster-replicaton.md

 In essence, it is equivalent to do two active-passive deployments, one for each direction.

-It is also recommended to have two Kafka Connect deployments ready, one on each end of the replication.
+We recommend having two Kafka Connect deployments ready, one on each end of the replication.

 ### Deployment

-To ensure that the topics are prefixed with the cluster name and do not collide with each other, deploy 2 different Mirrormaker integrators with the config option `prefix_topics=true`:
+To ensure that the topics are prefixed with the cluster name and do not collide with each other, deploy two different Mirrormaker integrators with the config option `prefix_topics=true`:

 ```bash
 juju deploy mirrormaker-connect-integrator --config prefix_topics=true mirrormaker-a-b